 Here, $N$ is the number of measurements, and $\mathcal{F}_{T}$ is the associated QFI about temperature $T$ defined as

 where $L_{T}$ is the corresponding symmetric logarithmic derivative operator satisfying the equation $2 \partial_{T} \rho_{p} = (L_T \rho_p + \rho_p L_T)$ with $\partial_T\equiv\partial /\partial T$.
-The QFI $\mathcal{F}_T$ quantifies the amount of information about the temperature $T$ that can be extracted from the probe state $\rho_p$.
-Notably, Eq. (\ref{eq:crb}) defines the ultimate precision limit of local thermometry.
+The QFI $\mathcal{F}_T$ quantifies the amount of information about the temperature $T$ that can be extracted from the thermometer's actual state $\rho_p$.
+From a geometric perspective, the QFI also measures how sensitively the state changes under a small variation of the unknown parameter, as it is closely related to the Bures metric and the quantum Uhlmann fidelity for mixed states~\cite{Sidhu.20.AVSQ}.
+Notably, Eq. (\ref{eq:crb}) defines the ultimate lower limit of the mean squared error.
+Its saturation can be achieved by using the maximum likelihood estimator~\cite{Mehboudi.25.PRA}.
+In the limit of infinitely many measurement with $N\to \infty$, the minimum mean squared error can vanish, implying perfect temperature estimation.
+However, in realistic experiments one can usually perform only a finite number of measurements, rendering the lower bound in the QCRB finite.
+In this case, one cannot directly obtain a temperature value from the QCRB in Eq. (\ref{eq:crb}).
 Consequently, the QFI $\mathcal{F}_T$ serves as the central figure of merit in most quantum thermometry studies.